aritC/spotify-yt/README.md

-# spotify-yt
+# Spotify2YT

-A Playlist converter from Spotify to YT
+A Playlist converter from Spotify to YT as
+I dont want to deal with spotify premium.